 Starting Friday, December 3rd, 2021, MetaCTF will host it's 7th annual virtual jeopardy-style CTF!
 This event is free and open to everyone, and participants can compete in teams of up to 4.

 Participants will have opportunities to network with sponsors and recruiters.
 Throughout the CTF, we will be livestreaming a series of talks, problem walkthroughs, and sessions with well-known cybersecurity professionals who will share career advice and talk about what it's like to work in different areas of cybersecurity.
 Speakers include @mubix, @_JohnHammond, @hackandbackpack, @nfosek, @Prof_DanG, and more!

 Never done a CTF?
 No problem!
 This event does not require any previous cybersecurity experience, and CTFs are a great way to get started in cybersecurity.
 While there will still be plenty of hard problems for those looking for a challenge, the goal is for you to walk away with some new techniques and skills.
 We will cover how to use the platform and how CTFs work in the opening talk.
 We will also be available for questions throughout the competition on Discord.
 You can also check out our last year's CTF for practice.

 Prizes?
 Yes!
 Top 5 teams will receive the following prizes per team.
-More information to follow.

 Top 50 teams will also receive swag bags and T-shirts.
-Please note that we may not be able to ship swag and prizes to participants outside the United States, but it will be determined on a case by case basis.
+Note that we may not be able to ship swag and send money to participants outside the United States, but it will be determined on a case by case basis.

 Interested in sponsoring?
 We are looking for supporters looking to recruit tech talent or promote their product/services.
 For more information, please email email@example.com.